samarthRathi/Data-Science-Learning-Path/README.md

+**Note**: This is just the setup, updated details will be pushed soon.....!!!

 # Path to Becoming a Data Scientist

 Welcome to the journey of becoming a data scientist!
 This README file will guide you through the steps and resources to help you navigate this exciting and rewarding career path.